allenai/mup/README.md

 This repository contains the dataset and baseline models for the Multi Perspective Scientific Document Summarization (MuP) shared task to be held at [SDP in COLING 2022](https://sdproc.org/2022/index.html).

 ## Important announcements
+- [July 15, 2022] Evaluation period extended by a week.
+The deadline for submission is now July 22, 2022.
+[Timeline](#Shared-Task-Timelines).
 - [July 6, 2022] Baseline results added.
 Please see [below](#baselines).
 - [July 1, 2022] The test set is now available.
 Please see [below](#test-data).
 - [May 16, 2022] Please see below the [timeline](https://github.com/allenai/mup#shared-task-timelines) for the task.